easttennesseecc-star/Q-Top-Dog-IDE/ULTRA_QUICK_START.md

 **Q: Why API key instead of GitHub OAuth for Copilot?**

 **A:** OAuth is for official apps (VS Code).
-Q-IDE is local, so needs API key.
+Top Dog is local, so needs API key.
 Actually MORE secure!

 ---